-The Asylum Act provides for a definition of “safe third country” that presents some inconsistencies with Article 38 of the recast Asylum Procedures Directive.
-These inconsistencies were raised in 2014 by CPR during the legislative process that transposed the second-generation acquis into national law, and include the following:
+The Asylum Act provides for a definition of ‘safe third country’ that presents some inconsistencies with Article 38 of the recast Asylum Procedures Directive.
+These inconsistencies were raised by CPR during the legislative process that transposed the second-generation acquis into national law, and include the following:

 - The wording of the provision seems to indicate that it applies ratione personae to asylum seekers alone, as opposed to applicants for international protection;

 - The provision does not include the absence of a risk of serious harm as a condition for the application of the concept;

 - The provision does not include the possibility for the applicant to challenge the existence of a connection between him or her and the third country;

-- A standard of possibility rather than reasonableness is set in the provision concerning the return on the basis of a connection between the applicant and the third country concerned.
+- A standard of possibility rather than one of reasonableness is set with regard to return on the basis of a connection between the applicant and the third country concerned.

 While excluding EU Member States from the concept of safe third country, the Asylum Act does not provide for specific rules regarding EU and non-EU European safe third countries.

 Although the concept is a ground for inadmissibility (see Admissibility Procedure), the authorities have not introduced further rules in national legislation to date (e.g., relevant connection indicators or rules regarding the application of the concept to a particular country or to a particular applicant).

-According to the information available to CPR, SEF does not have a list of countries designated to be generally safe as a matter of administrative guidance.
-While the number of inadmissibility decisions on safe third country grounds is generally low, countries designated as such in the past included Brazil, Ecuador, Morocco, Mozambique, South Africa, United States of America, and Turkey.
+According to the information available to CPR, SEF does not currently have a list of countries designated to be generally safe as a matter of administrative guidance.
+While the number of inadmissibility decisions on safe third country grounds is generally low, countries such as include Brazil, Ecuador, Morocco, Mozambique, South Africa, United States of America, and Turkey have been deemed as such.

-To date, the establishment of a connection rendering the applicant’s transfer to a safe third country reasonable by SEF has been based on indicators such as transit (sometimes as short as a few weeks), the registration of an asylum application or residence rights, and the remaining legal requirements of the clause have usually not been (adequately) analysed.
+To date, SEF has used indicators such as transit (sometimes as short as a few weeks), the registration of an asylum application or the existence of residence rights to assess the connection between the applicant and the third country.
+The remaining legal requirements of the clause have usually not been (adequately) analysed.